SoftCircuits/ExpressionEvaluator/README.md

 ## Overview

-Expression evaluator will evaluate a string that contains an expression and return the result of that expression.
-Expressions can include parentheses to control evaluation priorities and the currently supported operators are `+`, `-`, `*`, `/` and `%`.
+ExpressionEvaluator is a .NET library that will evaluate a string expression.
+Supports custom functions and symbols.
+Expressions operands can include integers, doubles or strings.
+Operators can include `+`, `-`, `*`, `/`, `%` or `&`.
+The library provides easy integration with any application.

-In addition, expressions can contain symbols and functions, and functions arguments can be expressions that also include symbols and functions.
-When the evaluator encounters a symbol or function, it will raise the `EvaluateSymbol` or `EvaluateFunction` events.
+Custom functions and symbols are implemented using the `EvaluateFunction` and `EvaluateSymbol` events.
+These events are raised when ExpressionEvaluator encounters a function or symbol in the expression.

 ## Basic Example